 Notes receivable generally are stated at their outstanding unpaid principal balances net of any deferred fees or costs on originated loans, unamortized discounts or premiums, and an allowance.
 Interest income is accrued on the unpaid principal balance.
 Discounts or premiums are amortized to income using the interest method.
 In certain cases the Company finances the sales of homes to its customers (referred to as "Chattel Loans") which loans are secured by the homes.
-The valuation of an allowance for doubtful accounts for the Chattel Loans is calculated based on delinquency trends and a comparison of the outstanding principal balance of each note compared to the N.A.D.A.
-(National Automobile Dealers Association) value and the current estimated market value of the underlying manufactured home collateral.
+The valuation of an allowance for doubtful accounts for the Chattel Loans is calculated based on delinquency trends, average annual default rates, loss rates and the current estimated market value of the underlying manufactured home collateral.

 During the year ended December 31, 2011, the Company purchased Chattel Loans that were recorded at fair value at the time of acquisition under the Codification Topic "Loans and Debt Securities Acquired with Deteriorated Credit Quality" ("FASB ASC 310-30").
 (See Note 19 in the Notes to Consolidated Financial Statements contained in the 2011 Form 10-K for a detailed description of our recent Acquisition (as defined herein).)
 The fair value of these Chattel Loans includes an estimate of losses that are expected to be incurred over the estimated remaining lives of the receivables, and therefore no allowance for losses was recorded for these Chattel Loans as of the transaction date.
 The fair value is estimated based on a number of factors including customer delinquency status, FICO scores, the original down payment amount and below-market stated interest rates.
-Through March 31, 2012, the short-term historical performance of these loans has indicated a default rate of 21% and a recovery rate of 35%, which is slightly higher than originally estimated.
-Management is currently reviewing these assumptions and may adjust its estimates as needed as more information becomes available.
+Through June 30, 2012, the short-term historical performance of these loans has indicated a default rate and a recovery rate which are slightly higher than originally estimated.
+Management regularly reviews these assumptions and may adjust its estimates as needed as more information becomes available.
 A probable decrease in management's expectation of future cash collections related to these Chattel Loans could result in the need to record an allowance for credit losses in the future.
 Due to the size of the Chattel Loan pool and maturity dates ranging up to 29 years, future credit losses or changes to interest income could be significant.